Unified primary: STL Approves

-2021
+2021 election

 The first top-two approval primary was held on March 2, 2021, with a 44,571 (22.14%) primary voter turnout.
 The April 6, 2021 runoff turnout was 57,918 (28.8%).
 The 2021 St. Louis mayoral election had 4 candidates, three Democrats and one Republican.
 The average voter supported 1.56 candidates, with the top candidate gaining 57.0%, runner up 46.3%.

 In the old closed primary system, there would have been a Democratic party primary with 3 candidates, and a Republican party primary with 1 candidate, with the top Democrat and top Republican advancing to the general election.
-With Saint Louis being a Democrat-majority city, the top-two approval primary helps two Democrats rise and compete head to head in the runoff, as well as allowing Republican voters a say on which Democrat wins.
+With Saint Louis being a Democrat-majority city, the top-two approval primary helps two Democrats rise and compete head-to-head in the runoff, as well as allowing Republican voters a say on which Democrat wins.
 Democrat candidates have some incentive to present themselves as a moderate to gain Republican votes.
 Without a party primary Republicans lose access to consolidate under a single candidates, so they must agree on a single candidate before the primary to have any chance of making the top-two.

+2022 repeal attempt

 While voter support for the approval voting ballot measure was high, a majority of the city's aldermen opposed it, and in January 2022, they attempted to repeal it and return to partisan primaries with two or three rounds of runoff voting.
-Repealing a voter initiative requires a two-thirds majority of aldermen support, however, and the bills were not passed before another voter initiative, Proposition R, was passed with 69% support, which required that further changes to the voting system to be put to a public vote.
+Repealing a voter initiative requires a two-thirds majority of aldermen support, however, and the bills were not passed before another voter initiative, Proposition R, was passed with 69% support, which required that further changes to the voting system be put to a public vote.

+2024 repeal attempt

+In February 2024, Ben Baker introduced legislation to ban approval and ranked-choice voting state-wide.
+It passed in the House on Apr 15, 2024.
+Note, however, that St. Louis is still allowed to use top-two approval with a runoff, and that they used the system in their 2025 mayoral election.